Today, Google had a big bug, and marked all search results as malware

 create-world

 ) than they were previously.
-In addition the SLOC has decreased from 74 to 66, so the code is more concise too.I did sacrifice sparseness for neatness.
-I needed to have the values populated as dead such that
+In addition the SLOC has decreased from 74 to 66, so the code is more concise too.life-step

 could just be written as a map function.
 If the values didn't exist, I'd have to create something from nothing.
-In this case, I think the trade off is OK.Overall, I think this is a definite improvement over the previous version.
+In this case, I think the trade off is OK.create-world

 creates a blank grid